 Metabolic and Nutritional: hyperglycemia, thirst.

 Hemopoietic: leukopenia, purpura, thrombocytopenia.

-Amlodipine therapy has not been associated with clinically significant changes in routine laboratory tests.
-No clinically relevant changes were noted in serum potassium, serum glucose, total TG, TC, HDL-C, uric acid, blood urea nitrogen, or creatinine.
+NORVASC therapy has not been associated with clinically significant changes in routine laboratory tests.
+No clinically relevant changes were noted in serum potassium, serum glucose, total triglycerides, total cholesterol, HDL cholesterol, uric acid, blood urea nitrogen, or creatinine.

 - These events occurred in less than 1% in placebo-controlled trials, but the incidence of these side effects was between 1% and 2% in all multiple dose studies.